inferno986return/halloween-5-novelisation/chapter-two.md

 ### Children's Clinic - Haddonfield, IL

-(Its a rainy night, Jamie is in bed tossing and turning, with machines hooked up to her.
-She dreams about last Halloween, when she stabbed her stepmother with scissors.
-Jamie wakes up trying to scream but not making much noise.
-A nurse comes in.)
+Rain cascaded against the windows of the children's clinic in Haddonfield, painting a melancholic backdrop to the approaching Halloween night.
+Jamie lay restless in her hospital bed, entangled in a web of machines that monitored her every breath.
+The room echoed with the rhythmic beeping of medical equipment, and outside, the rain whispered a haunting lullaby.

+Amidst the downpour, Jamie's sleep was a tempest of troubled dreams.
+She relived the horrors of the past Halloween, a night stained by her own hand—a night when she had stabbed her stepmother with scissors.
+Her subconscious wrestled with the shadows, and she awoke with a silent scream, the weight of her nightmares clinging to her like a ghost.

+A compassionate nurse entered the room, seeking to soothe Jamie's distressed state.

+"Nurse," Jamie whispered, her voice barely audible over the sound of rain, "it's happening again."

-Nurse: It's all right, its all right darling.
+The nurse tried to reassure her.
+"It's all right, darling.
 Jamie!
 Jamie!
-Its just another one of your nightmares that's all.
+It's just another one of your nightmares.
 Look at me, look at me.
-Do you want me to call your mom?
-(Jamie tries to answer, but can't.
-Her hand moves- cut to Myers- his hand is moving.
-He has a tattoo of some shape on his wrist.
-Cut to Jamie who is flipping out..)
-I'll call the doctor. (nurse leaves, cut to Myers getting up from a bed at the hermits hut.
-Cut to Jamie who is writing on a chalk board.
-HE'S COMING FOR ME is what she writes.
-Myers is putting on his mask, Jamie acts as though she is putting on a mask.
-Myers comes up behind the hermit and breaks his neck.
-Jamie falls on the bed, Myers stabs the hermit.
-Jamie acts as though she is having a seizure, the nurse comes back in.)
-Jamie, Jamie!!!
+Do you want me to call your mom?"

+Jamie struggled to respond, her hand gesturing weakly.
+The scene shifted, and the ominous figure of Myers emerged, a tattoo on his wrist a cryptic symbol of the evil that lurked.

+"Nurse, it's him," Jamie uttered, her eyes wide with fear.

+The nurse rushed to the door.
+"I'll call the doctor."

+As the nurse left, Myers stirred in a remote hermit's hut.
+Simultaneously, Jamie, in a state of agitation, turned to a chalkboard, etching a dire message: "HE'S COMING FOR ME."
+Myers, donning his iconic mask, mirrored Jamie's movements as though tethered by an unseen force.
+The hermit, oblivious to the impending danger, fell victim to Myers' malevolence.

+Jamie collapsed onto the bed, feigning a seizure, while the nurse returned to witness the unfolding nightmare.

+"Jamie, Jamie!!!
 Doctor!
-Get a Gerney---somebody!
-(Doctors come in) Breathe Jamie, Breathe.
-(They start bringing her down a hallway.)

-Dr: Jamie, Jamie.
-Jamie, (Since Jamie seems not able to breathe on her own, they start to place something in her throat.)

-Loomis: No!
-No!

-Dr: What are you doing?

-Loomis: Leave her.

-Dr: This girl is dying, I have to open her trachea, for Gods sake.

-Loomis: She will stabilize.

-Dr: She's dying.

-Loomis: No...(Jamie becomes calm and can breathe again.)
-Do you see?

-Dr: I see you, stupid, (mumbles) this girls dead....

-Loomis: She has something to tell us.

-(Its the next morning, Loomis comes into Jamie's room, Rachel is sleeping in the chair beside the bed, and Jamie is playing with her hair.
-Rachel wakes up to Loomis leaving.)

-Rachel: Hey there funny face.
-(Jamie signals to Rachel that she has makeup under her eyes) What? (realizes what Jamie was telling her.)
-Thank you.
-(Wipes it away.)

-Girl: Hey!
-(Banging on window) Hey!
-Open up!
-(Rachel opens the window)

-Rachel: They don't allow Max in here.

-Girl: Get in there Max.
-(A dog climbs in the window and goes on the bed with Jamie.)

-Rachel: Tina!

-Tina: You know what they can do if they can't take a joke.

-Rachel: (whispering) She doesn't even remember.

-Tina: Is she really better?
-(Rachel nods) Hey!
-Hey, hey, hey (hugs Jamie) Give me some of this action baby.
-(Jamie sighs and her lips move as to say "what do you have for me") What?
-(Jamie looks around) Ah.
-I wonder what Rachel is hiding behind door #3 (starts singing)

-Rachel: Ta da! (holds out a princess costume)

-Tina: Billy is going to have....

-Rachel: Billy is going to freak

-Tina: ...fun

-(Loomis walks in)

-Loomis: What is going on here? (looks at Max)

-Tina: (laughs) Gee, sorry.
-(To Max) Come on Hun.
-(To Jamie) Bye sweetie, love you.

-Rachel: (Takes Jamie's hands) I'll be back in 2 days, okay? (nods) Mom and Dad send their long. (they hug.
-And all of the sudden there is a big crash.
-Something has been thrown in the window.
-Tina comes back in, as Loomis picks up a brick with a note taped to it.
-"The evil child must die!" it reads.
-Cut to Rachel and Loomis outside.)

-Rachel: How could they?
-When are they going to realize that she is not him?
-She's just a child.

-Loomis: They know that Michael Myers is her uncle and that she attacked her stepmother, that's why they fear her, especially on Halloween.

-Rachel: I never should have let my parents talk me into leaving.
-I don't know what I was thinking.

-Loomis: You're afraid

-Rachel: I am not.

-Loomis: You're afraid the whole thing might start to happen again.
-There's nothing wrong with being afraid.

-Rachel: and I suppose there's nothing wrong with just leaving my little stepsister here alone?

-Loomis: You can telephone her from the cabin.
-She'll be properly looked after.

-Rachel: Then why do I still feel guilty?
-(Tina is waiting for her at the end of the walkway.)
+Get a gurney—somebody!"

+Doctors rushed in, their urgency palpable as they attended to Jamie, attempting to restore the breath that seemed elusive.
+Loomis, the ever-vigilant guardian, protested against invasive measures.

+"Jamie, Jamie.
+Jamie," the doctor repeated, urgency lacing his voice.

+"No!
+No!"
+Loomis shouted, his concern etched on his face.

+The doctor insisted, "What are you doing?
+This girl is dying.
+I have to open her trachea, for God's sake."

+Loomis, with conviction, stood his ground.
+"She will stabilize."

+The doctor's desperation grew.
+"She's dying."

+"No..."
+Loomis muttered, his eyes fixed on Jamie.

+As Jamie regained composure, Loomis's conviction held firm, adamant that she bore a message beyond the physical realm.

+The following morning, Loomis entered Jamie's room, finding Rachel asleep in a chair beside the bed.
+Jamie playfully toyed with Rachel's hair as the doctor departed.

+"Hey there, funny face," Rachel greeted, waking to the sight of Jamie's playful demeanor.
+Jamie signaled to Rachel about makeup under her eyes.

+"What?"
+Rachel said, realizing.
+"Thank you."
+She wiped the makeup away.

+Tina, a visitor, burst into the room, infusing a burst of energy.
+"Hey!
+Open up!"

+"They don't allow Max in here," Rachel explained as she opened the window.

+"Get in there, Max," Tina directed as a dog climbed through the window onto Jamie's bed.

+"Tina!"
+Rachel exclaimed.

+Tina laughed, saying, "You know what they can do if they can't take a joke."

+Whispering, Rachel added, "She doesn't even remember."

+Tina questioned, "Is she really better?" receiving a nod from Rachel.
+Tina then hugged Jamie, saying, "Give me some of this action, baby."
+Jamie sighed, her lips moving as if to ask, "What do you have for me?"

+Tina looked around and noticed a princess costume.
+"Ah.
+I wonder what Rachel is hiding behind door #3," she said, starting to sing.

+"Ta da!"
+Rachel held out the princess costume.

+"Billy is going to have..."
+Rachel began.

+"Billy is going to freak," Tina finished.
+"Fun."

+Loomis walked in, questioning the commotion.
+"What is going on here?"

+Tina laughed, apologizing, "Gee, sorry."
+She directed the dog.
+"Come on, hun."
+Then, to Jamie, she said, "Bye sweetie, love you."

+Rachel took Jamie's hands, promising, "I'll be back in 2 days, okay?"
+After they hugged, a crash interrupted the moment.
+Something had been thrown in the window.
+Tina came back in as Loomis picked up a brick with a note taped to it.
+"The evil child must die!" it read.
+Cut to Rachel and Loomis outside.

+"How could they?"
+Rachel questioned, frustration evident.
+"When are they going to realize that she is not him?
+She's just a child."

+"They know that Michael Myers is her uncle and that she attacked her stepmother," Loomis explained, shedding light on the community's fears.
+"That's why they fear her, especially on Halloween."

+"I never should have let my parents talk me into leaving.
+I don't know what I was thinking," Rachel lamented.

+"You're afraid," Loomis observed.

+"I am not," Rachel defended herself.

+"You're afraid the whole thing might start to happen again.
+There's nothing wrong with being afraid," Loomis reassured.

+"And I suppose there's nothing wrong with just leaving my little stepsister here alone?"
+Rachel pondered.

+"You can telephone her from the cabin.
+She'll be properly looked after," Loomis suggested.

+Rachel, torn between responsibility and fear, questioned, "Then why do I still feel guilty?"
+Tina waited for her at the end of the walkway.

 (Cut to Tina and Rachel walking)

-Rachel: I'm worried about Jamie.
+"I'm worried about Jamie," Rachel confessed.

-Tina: So stick around.
+"So stick around," Tina suggested.

-Rachel: I already promised my parents.
+"I already promised my parents," Rachel replied.

-Tina: Promises were meant to be broken babe.
+"Promises were meant to be broken, babe," Tina teased.

-Rachel: I don't know.
+"I don't know," Rachel sighed.

-Tina: The Farm's parties always rock.
-Think about it
+"The Farm's parties always rock.
+Think about it," Tina urged.

-Rachel: Okay.
+"Okay," Rachel conceded.

-Tina: (They reach Rachel's house.)
-I gotta jet.
-Bye.
+(They reached Rachel's house.)
+"I gotta jet.
+Bye," Tina said.

-Rachel: Bye.
+"Bye," Rachel replied.

-Tina: I'll be back with the outfits.
+"I'll be back with the outfits," Tina promised.

-Rachel: See ya, Tina.
-(Max pulls her towards a tree and starts barking his head off.)
-Max!
+"See ya, Tina."
+Max pulled Rachel towards a tree, barking incessantly.
+"Max!
 Max, what is it?
-Come on Max, come on. (she goes inside, Myers is seen behind the tree.
-Inside she starts undressing, then feeds Max.
-Myers is watching through a window.
-Cut to Jamie who looks worried and dazed.
-She goes to a wall and starts drawing.
-Cut to Max barking.)
-Shut up Max! (she's now in the shower.
-Cut to Jamie, Loomis is watching her draw a picture of a dog.)

-Billy: Jamie

-Jamie: (signs) Max

-Billy: Max? (she nods, he turns around and bumps into Loomis.
-Cut to Rachel still in shower.)

-Rachel: (phone rings) All right, hold on a minute (keeps ringing) all right, I'm coming (gets out and goes in bedroom.
-Picks up the phone.)
-Hello?
+Come on, Max, come on."
+Rachel ushered Max inside.
+As she entered the house, Myers lingered behind a tree, unseen.

+Inside, Rachel started undressing, unaware of the ominous presence watching through a window.
+She then fed Max, still oblivious to the silent menace that observed her every move.

+Meanwhile, Jamie, feeling a sense of unease and foreboding, wandered to a wall and began sketching.
+Her drawings, a manifestation of the unsettling visions that haunted her, portrayed a desperate attempt to communicate the impending danger she felt lurking.

+Back outside, Max continued barking, disrupting the quiet night.
+"Shut up, Max!"
+Rachel scolded as she entered the shower.

+Simultaneously, Loomis observed Jamie's artistic endeavors, his eyes following her every stroke on the chalkboard.
+In another part of the house, Billy approached Jamie.

+"Jamie," he called out.

+In response, Jamie signed, "Max."

+"Max?"
+Billy questioned, turning around and accidentally bumping into Loomis.
+The unexpected collision drew attention to Jamie's silent communication.

+Meanwhile, Rachel, still in the shower, heard the phone ring.
+"All right, hold on a minute," she said as she grabbed a towel.
+The ringing persisted.
+"All right, I'm coming," she continued, answering the call as she entered the bedroom.
+"Hello?"

-Loomis: Oh, are you all right?
+"Oh, are you all right?"
+Loomis's concerned voice came through the phone.

-Rachel: Yeah, I'm fine.
-I was just in the shower.
+"Yeah, I'm fine.
+I was just in the shower," Rachel replied.

-Loomis: Is, is Max all right?
+"Is Max all right?"
+Loomis inquired.

-Rachel: Max is having fun, he's been barking at a cat all morning.
+"Max is having fun; he's been barking at a cat all morning," Rachel assured him.

-Loomis: Go check him.

-Rachel: Well, why?
+"Go check him," Loomis urged, a sense of urgency in his tone.

+"Well, why?"
+Rachel questioned.

-Loomis: Go check him.
-Now!
+"Go check him.
+Now!"
+Loomis insisted.

-Rachel: All right, All right.
+"All right, all right.
 Hold on.
+I have to go downstairs," Rachel said as she put the phone down.
+She called out to her brother, "Brother!" then made her way downstairs in her towel.

-I have to go downstairs. (puts phone down) Brother!
-(She goes downstairs in her towel.
-Myers is watching, she sees the back door open and Max is gone.
-Myers can be seen in the room behind her.
-She picks up the phone, and drops it) Ah.
+Unbeknownst to Rachel, Myers observed from the shadows, and as she reached the back door, Max was nowhere to be found.
+Myers made a chilling appearance in the room behind her.

-Loomis: Rachel?

-Rachel: Dr. Loomis, Max is gone.
-Tr
+Rachel picked up the phone again, but before she could speak, she saw the open back door and Max's disappearance.
+Fear gripped her as she dropped the phone.
+"Ah," she gasped.

+"Rachel?"
+Loomis's voice came through the phone, now filled with concern.

+"Dr. Loomis, Max is gone," Rachel confessed, the ominous truth settling in.
+The air hung heavy with the impending darkness of another Halloween night in Haddonfield.